awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-create-iterate-pattern-section.md

          "Next": "IsCountReached"
      },
      ```
-   + `IsCountReached`: A choice state that will either run your sample work again or will go to `Done` based on a boolean returned from your `Iterator` Lambda function\.
+   + `IsCountReached` – A choice state that either runs your sample work again or goes to `Done`, based on a Boolean value returned from your `Iterator` Lambda function\.

      ```
      "IsCountReached": {